 Eric and I went on marriage retreat some time ago, and one of the things we were asked to do by the speakers, was to make a marriage vision board.
-Through that exercise we discovered how very different we see our marriage.
+Through that exercise, we discovered how very different we see our marriage.
 It was truly one of those ‘men are from Mars and women are from Venus’ moments.
-But we also discovered how passionate we are about our marriage and family, and how we need to be more intentional in our actions.
-Then on our way home from the retreat, we discovered that is also important to have a clear vision for our family as well.
-Personally, making a family vision board was the best way for us to bring that vision to life and keep as a reminder.
+However, we also discovered how passionate we are about our marriage and family, and how we need to be more intentional in our actions.
+Then on our way home from the retreat, we discovered that is also important to have a clear vision for our family.
+Making a family vision board was the best way for us to bring that vision to life and keep as a reminder.

 Supplies you need for your family vision board